Counseling Psychology at St. Thomas

 Counseling psychology is all about compassion for the common good.
 If you're interested in becoming a professional counselor, marriage and family therapist or counseling psychologist, University of St. Thomas offers graduate degrees to prepare you for these in-demand careers.
 Our range of programs ensures that whether you are new to the mental health field or already a seasoned practitioner, your coursework will be real-world applicable.
 Our 11 full-time faculty teach and practice from a broad range of theoretical perspectives, and our small group of adjunct faculty work in a variety of clinical settings and bring their real-world knowledge and expertise right into the classroom.

-The Graduate School of Professional Psychology is excited to announce that we're now offering coursework in Co-Occurring Disorders (mental health and chemical dependency).
-Pending final institutional approval, we will be offering a set of courses that will enable graduates to meet the educational requirements for dual licensure as a Licensed Alcohol and Drug Abuse Counselor and a Licensed Professional Clinical Counselor.
-Please contact Dr. Tim Balke at email@example.com for more details.
+The Graduate School of Professional Psychology is excited to announce that we are now offering a Concentration in Co-Occurring Disorders (mental health and substance use).
+Students enrolled in the MA Program will, by completing the coursework in the MA Program in Counseling Psychology and the Co-Occurring Disorders Concentraiton (CODCO), be able to meet the educational requirements for dual licensure as a Licensed Alcohol and Drug Abuse Counselor and Licensed Professional Clinical Counselor.
+Please see this link: https://www.stthomas.edu/counselingpsychology/programs/counseling-psychology-ma-with-codco/

-Online information session for the Department of Teacher Education’s Special Education programs.
+Online information session for the Department of Special Education programs.
 Led by Academic Advisor and Instructor Barbara Jo Stahl, Ed.S.

 Online/Virtual - you can log in from your computer or tablet to see our visuals and phone in for the audio.